-There are many ways to calculate a fair market value of your business.
+There are many ways to calculate the fair market value of your business.
 And while the methods differ in their approach, each one uses objective measures and attempts to evaluate various aspects of the business.
 The process could include everything from an examination of the company's management and capital structure to the market value of its assets.
 In the end, it all comes down to estimating how much the business is worth.

 It helps to keep in mind that a wide range of internal and external factors play a role in determining business value.
-This could include financial strength, ownership/management strength, historical performance, forecast and future projections, industry trends, competition, market position and more.2
+This could include financial strength, ownership/management strength, historical performance, forecast and future projections, industry trends, competition, market position and more.4

 Business valuation methods

 Let's take a look at four primary methods for determining the value of a business:

 - Asset valuation: The asset-based approach focuses on the net asset value of the company, which can be obtained by subtracting total liabilities from total assets.
 This type of valuation can play an integral role in planning for a sale or liquidation, although it may need to be adjusted to reflect the market value of the assets and liabilities.5

 - Discounted cash flow: This method, which is a bit complex, is based on future, or expected, cash flows.
 To determine the present value of those future cash flows, a discount rate is used to calculate the discounted cash flow.
 If the discounted cash flow is above the current cost of the investment, it may be the sign of an opportunity that could lead to positive returns.
 Keep in mind that because this method relies on an estimate of future cash flows, there are some limitations.6

 - Earnings/revenue: The times revenue business valuation method looks at a stream of revenues over a period of time and then applies that to a multiplier.
 The multiplier will vary based on the industry or the economic environment.
 Similarly, the earnings multiplier approach is often used to more accurately predict future financial success.
 This method makes adjustments to the price-to-earnings (P/E) ratio to account for current interest rates.7